Does your baby start to fuss after feeding? Do they keep crying despite efforts to settle them? If so, you could be dealing with gas.

 There’s a trick you can try if they resist.
 Do it in time to some fun music.
 This may help to distract them from what’s going on, and it can also teach them some rhythm!

 Another helpful move is to gently hold both legs and slowly push their knees towards their tummy.
 This hits the gas right where it hurts — in their bellies.
+You might even notice that gas being released as you move baby’s legs!

 You can also try this approach in reverse.
 Again, lay your baby on their back and hold their arms at the elbow.
 Gently help them do a few sit-ups, to try and break up the gas.